 We recommend you contact your family physician, or your local travel clinic for the most up-to-date health information at least one month before departure.
 Travelers should also carry a basic first-aid kit, hand sanitizers / antibacterial wipes.
 Travellers to South Africa should observe similar precautions to those taken elsewhere in Africa.
 Medical facilities are basic throughout these countries.
-For your own safety, we strongly recommend that you advise your tour leader of any medical condition that may affect you while travelling with the group.
+For your own safety, we strongly recommend that you advise your CEO of any medical condition that may affect you while travelling with the group.

 Yellow Fever Certificate Note: